-Before starting the chapter, ask the students to read the comic given in page number 13 to understand the recap of the topic.
+Before starting the chapter, ask the students to read the comic given on page 13 to understand the recap of the topic.

 While teaching this chapter, tell the students that computer is a magical machine and makes our work faster and easier.